dotoroart/cards/README.md

 ## *About*

-***Crossbreed Magic*** is an adult multiplayer card game where the focus is on creating hybrid creatures and mashing them against each other to see who's the one left up standing, crawling, or swimming.
+***Crossbreed Magic*** is an adult multiplayer card game where the focus is on creating hybrid creatures and mashing them against each other.

+A simple but fun   with an easy todueling mechanic,

+with simple but entertainmechanics

-It attempts to simplify gameplay to the most basic elements of what makes these types of games fun, but it also tries to very explicitly to entertain a certain type of fantasy.
+It attempts to gameplay to the most basic elements of what makes these types of games fun, but it also tries to very explicitly to entertain a certain type of fantasy.
 If that is not your cup of tea, it's understandable.
 But still, if you're interested, there's fun to be had.

 This document is the most updated version of the rules.
 Many things may not make sense, or might change at some point.
 The game is in early stages of development, and cards are being designed, drawn, tested, etc. For those of you who have access to them, these are the rules in case you want to try them.